voibo/voibo/README.md

 ## Binary Installation

-Download and install the binary data for both macOS and Windows.
+Download and install the binary data for macOS(Apple silicon).

 ## Building from Source